-Alternate Employment (reemployment) is a voluntary program administered by Human Resources designed to provide disabled City retirees with an opportunity to continue to work for the City in positions other than those for which they are incapacitated.
-You may participate in this program if:
+A member who has been retired for disability may be reemployed in City service pursuant to voluntary agreement of both the City and the member.
+Alternate Employment (reemployment) is administered by Human Resources and designed to provide disabled City retirees with an opportunity to continue to work for the City in positions other than those for which they are incapacitated.
+Participation in alternate employment with the City is subject to the following conditions:

-- You have been granted a disability retirement; - You elect in writing the opportunity for reemployment; - You and the City agree, subject to civil service rules, regulations and requirements of the City, that you be reemployed in any position other than the position you held at retirement; - Based on medical and physical examination, you are not incapacitated for performance of the duties of the position to which you may be appointed.
+- Both the City and the retiree must make a voluntary agreement for alternative employment (reemployment). - The retiree must have been granted a disability retirement. - The retiree elects in writing the opportunity for reemployment. - The retiree and the City agree, subject to civil service rules, regulations and requirements of the City, that you be reemployed in any position other than the position you held at retirement. - Based on medical and physical examination, the retiree is not incapacitated for performance of the duties of the position to which they are being reemployed.